Alert

 Smoking is prohibited inside all County facilities.
 Smoking is restricted to designated smoking areas.
 Individuals may not smoke or carry any lighted smoking instrument within 25 feet of entrances, exits, windows or ventilation intakes at Clackamas County facilities.
 This applies to all employees, clients, contractors and visitors.

-Creating a tobacco-free property policy is the best way to invest in the health of your employees and help improve your bottom line.
-There are multiple benefits to a tobacco-free property policy:
+Creating a smoke-free property policy is the best way to invest in the health of your employees and help improve your bottom line.
+There are multiple benefits to a smoke-free property policy:

 • The CDC estimates nearly $185 billion in lost productivity from smoking-related illness and health conditions.
-With a tobacco-free policy, staff absenteeism will be lower due to a reduction in smoking-related illnesses.
+With a smoke-free policy, staff absenteeism will be lower due to a reduction in smoking-related illnesses.

 • Cleaning and maintenance costs will be reduced as cigarette butts and other litter from tobacco products will be eliminated.